The WNY Rural AHEC Scholars Program is a unique opportunity for students in healthcare professions studies!

 - NYS AHEC Scholars Program and WNY Rural AHEC Scholars Certificates of Completion and recommendation/reference resources

-- Be currently matriculated into an accredited allied health or health professional degree/certificate program;
+- Be currently matriculated into an accredited allied health or health professional degree/certificate program and in last 2 years of study;

 - Be able to devote time to 40 hours of experiential and didactic learning each year;